DomoViridi/Scaliger/README.md

 * 1629 Geneva - Opus_de_emendatione_temporum_hac_postrem.pdf (Universiteitsbibliotheek Gent 900000184892)
 * 1629 Genevae - Iosephi_Scaligeri_Iuli_Caesaris_F_Opus_d.pdf (Bibliotheca S. J. Maison Saint-Augustin, Enghien)

-As time progresses, move copies will become available on Google Books.
+As time progresses, more copies will become available on Google Books.
 In June 2015, a search of "emandatione temporum" on Google books gives 10 results, with 6 of the 4 giving "More editions".

 Hopefully we can compile a full list of publications.
 Possibly we can create an overview of the differences between the editions.

 For this transcription we will focus on the latest edition available at the start of the project.
 Presumably in the latest edition the author will have made the most corrections and additions, and best reflect his intentions.

-We will be using `1629 Geneva - Opus_de_emendatione_temporum_hac_postrem.pdf`
+We will be using `1629 Geneva - Opus_de_emendatione_temporum_hac_postrem.pdf`.
+To allow references to page numbers in the scanned PDF, a copy of this file is included in the source package.